ZeroNetX/ZeroNet/tools/coffee/README.md

 # CoffeeScript compiler for Windows

-A simple command-line utilty for Windows that will compile `*.coffee` files to JavaScript `*.js` files using [CoffeeScript](http://jashkenas.github.com/coffee-script/) and the venerable Windows Script Host, ubiquitous on Windows since the 90s.
+A simple command-line utility for Windows that will compile `*.coffee` files to JavaScript `*.js` files using [CoffeeScript](http://jashkenas.github.com/coffee-script/) and the venerable Windows Script Host, ubiquitous on Windows since the 90s.

 ## Usage